the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

 = [3.12.3] 2015-10-13 =
-* Fix - Fixed a bug to ensure date exclusion was being respected when creating recurring events
+* Fix - Fixed a bug to ensure date exclusion was being respected when creating recurring events ( thanks to laughmasters, Nadia, Andreas and Jeff for noting this in the forums)
-* Fix - Fixed a bug that made the event list and mini calendar widget show wrong date in Date Box due to time() function
+* Fix - Fixed a bug that made the event list and mini calendar widget show wrong date in Date Box due to time() function ( thank you Seth in the support forums for this one)
-* Fix - A bug that resulted in custom recurring events showing wrong times and have PHP notices
+* Fix - A bug that resulted in custom recurring events showing wrong times and have PHP notices ( Sitecrafting - thank you for the report on this one)
 * Fix - 24h Format for your WordPress was resulting in bugs related to Meridian.
-* Fix - Simplified information related to recurring events in tooltip
+* Fix - Simplified information related to recurring events in tooltip (Thanks to David and mmccoycchs for highlighting this)
 * Fix - Fixed a bug that occurred when a recurring events created before 3.12 resulted in the primary event not displaying as recurring

 = [3.12.2] 2015-10-01 =